 I think I’m still romanticizing it a little, but it really alters your entire perspective on life.
 Amidst the busyness of homesteading, the craziness of life seems to slow down or simplify somehow.
 No longer are you worried about the mundane – your purpose just becomes clear.

 2. Start Small

 One of my wonderful readers warned me to go into homesteading slowly.
-It’s so easy to have all of these plans and get carried away by them; and pretty soon, you’re in way over your head.
+It’s so easy to have all of these plans and get carried away by them; and pretty soon, you are in way over your head.
 There will be times when you find yourself doing the work alone because either other members of your family are too busy, or are not as “on board” with homestead duties as you are.
 Regardless, my advice to anyone wanting to start up a homestead is to start small and make a list:

 - Start a small garden and build upon it.

 - Build a livestock area (if you do not already have a barn) that is able to protect your livestock from predators.
 A three sided barn can easily be erected for this purpose.

 - Buy a small quantity of livestock and make sure they are thriving before you buy more.